Senior Services Outreach

 DURABLE MEDICAL EQUIPMENT LOAN CLOSET

 Durable medical equipment such as walkers, crutches, wheelchairs & bath stools.
 There is no charge to borrow an item, keep them as long as necessary and return clean.
 Clean, working durable medical equipment donations are also accepted.
+Resource list of other organizations that provide loan closets available at the center or on our website under resources- need to check location.
 Please call prior to bringing equipment.

 MEDICARE, MEDICAID, PART D & OTHER INSURANCE ASSISTANCE

-Trained MMAP volunteers are available to answer your questions about Medicare, Medicaid, Medicare Part D Prescription programs, Long Term Care Insurance, Supplemental Insurances, Medicare Drug Discount Cards and more.
+ATrained MMAP volunteer is available to answer your questions about Medicare, Medicaid, Medicare Part D Prescription programs, Long Term Care Insurance, Supplemental Insurances, Medicare Drug Discount Cards and more.
 Assistance is also available in understanding statements from Medicare, hospitals, etc.

 By appointment only, call the Community Center for more info (248) 370-9353